Last updated: 16 March 2023

 Further information about cookies, including how to see what cookies have been set on your computer or mobile device and how to manage and delete them, visit www.allaboutcookies.org and www.youronlinechoices.com.uk.

 - (b) Service providers and advisors: third parties who provide a service to us.
-For example, third party service providers either provide IT infrastructure or help support it, help us to provide you with support in relation to the Service, process payments from you on our behalf, develop analytical information for us about our products and services and provide professional services such as legal and accountancy services.
+For example, third party service providers that provide our IT infrastructure or help support it, help us to provide you with support in relation to the Service, process payments from you on our behalf, organise and host in-person and virtual events on our behalf, develop analytical information for us about our products and services and provide professional services such as legal and accountancy services.
 These third parties will only be allowed to use your personal information in accordance with our instructions and will be required to keep your information secure.

 5.2 We do not disclose information about identifiable individuals to anyone else except as set out above.
 We may provide third parties with aggregate statistical information and analytics about users of our Service but we will make sure no one can be identified from this information before we disclose it.